40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 The OG pastor?

 The best thing about El Tizoncito is that however many tacos you order, they’ll come with a stand of tortilla chips and dips.
-Try the pale-coloured bean sauce which is now bottled and sold because locals love it so!
+Try the pale-coloured bean sauce, now bottled and sold because locals love it so!

 For a tasty meal at any time of day (apparently 2am is prime taco time for El Tizoncito), order at least three of these small tacos.
 There are also gringas (large wheat tacos with meat, melted cheese and pineapple) plus cheese fundido, soups, huarches and other classic dishes.